This is certainly our most frequently asked question!

-The simplest way to organise the confetti moment is with baskets of loose petals.
-People can simply take a handful, or the basket can be handed around by bridesmaids or family members.
-Add up the handfuls you require, then order as many 10 Handful Bags of confetti as will cover your needs.
+The easiest way to organise the confetti moment is with baskets of loose petals.
+People can simply take a handful.
+Or the basket can be handed around by bridesmaids or family members.
+Add up the handfuls you require, then order as many 10 Handful Bags of confetti as you need.

 In addition, you can use our pretty handmade Confetti Cones to divide up the loose petals.
-(Moreover, they will make it a little easier for your guests to hold the confetti whilst waiting for the throw to take place!)
+(Moreover, cones will make it a little easier for your guests to hold the confetti whilst waiting for the throw to take place.)
 Confetti Cones are a lovely way to add a personalised touch.

 Individual packaging –

-If you are reading this as one half of the happy couple – above all you must remember to ask someone to help organise everything on the day!
-(You’ll be busy!)
+If you are reading this as one half of the happy couple – above all, you must remember to ask someone to help organise everything on the day.
+You’ll be busy!
 It’s an ideal job for bridesmaids/ushers or Mum/Mother-in-Law.
-They can hand out confetti petals and direct people where to stand.
-Most importantly, be sure to chat it all through with your photographer, and let them know who will be there to help them!
+They can hand out confetti petals and tell people where to stand.
+Most importantly, be sure to chat it all through with your photographer, and let them know who will be there to help them.

 Do you want a get that perfect photograph?

 It might sound like a silly question, because everyone loves the confetti picture!
 But there are many different styles and ways of approaching this photo.
 It is essential to talk it through with your photographer to make sure you’re all on the same page.
-They will be able to give you advice and may even know your church/venue better than you do and have some great ideas.
+They will be able to give you advice.
+They may even know your church/venue better than you do, and have some great ideas.

-Our blog post on how to ‘Get the perfect picture’ is a must read – packed full of suggestions, tips and ways to make sure you capture that magical moment.
+Our blog post on how to ‘Get the perfect picture’ is a must read.
+It is packed full of suggestions, tips and ways to make sure you capture that magical moment.

 The setting for your confetti moment can also influence your choice of petals and colours: For instance, lighter colours work well against dark background (and vice versa).

-So now that you have a better idea of the plan, and how much you might want, let us give you a bit more detail…
+So now that you have a better idea of the plan, and how much you need, let us give you a bit more detail…

 Everything is measured in handfuls

 We sell our petals by the handful.
-It may sound a bit odd, but this makes it very easy to work out how much you will need!
+It might sound a bit odd, but this makes it very easy to work out how much confetti you will need!

 To clarify, these are closed handfuls – what a guest can hold whilst waiting for the confetti throw to take place.

-We recommend Delphinium Petals or Small Natural Rose Petals are the best throwing confetti.
+We recommend Delphinium Petals or Small Natural Rose Petals as the best throwing confetti.